FreeCAD/FreeCAD-documentation/wiki/FreeCAD_Howto_Import_Export.md

 ### Collada

 Importing Collada files requires an external Python module to be installed on your system.
-This can be easily added by following the directions found on the [Extra python modules](Extra_python_modules.md) page under [pyCollada](http://www.freecadweb.org/wiki/index.php?title=Extra_python_modules#pyCollada) in this Wiki.
+This can be easily added by following the directions found on the [Extra Python modules](Extra_python_modules.md) page under [pyCollada](http://www.freecadweb.org/wiki/index.php?title=Extra_python_modules#pyCollada) in this Wiki.
 Once the pyCollada Python module is installed, importing Collada files is the same as any standard file import.

 See also: [Importing From Sketchup](Importing_From_Sketchup.md)